Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 A file that contains sensitive data is committed accidentally to the Git repository of a project.

-You need to delete the file and its history form the repository.
+<mark>You need to delete the file and its history form the repository.</mark>

 Which two tools can you use?
 Each correct answer presents a complete solution.